Control-Freaks/PicoWeb2040/README.md

 • Runs on a RP2040 W and is programmed mostly in Micropython v1.20.0 with simple HTML.

-• Run on naked Raspberry Pi Pico W or add carrier board for some pin protection and terminals.
+• Run on naked Raspberry Pi Pico W or add carrier board for some pin protection and screw terminals.

 ![schematic](https://github.com/Control-Freaks/PicoWeb2040/assets/147648974/55c05a82-6cb0-44b1-9ea0-b04dbe2ac177)